vsanthanam/ScoreFive-2/README.md

 Vendor code and other dependencies do not use a package manager, and are included in the repository directly.
 Xcode projects are generated using the provided tooling, and are not checked into the repo.

 1. ScoreFive uses [Tuist](https://tuist.io/docs/usage/get-started/) for project generation, [uber/needle](https://github.com/uber/needle) for compile-time safe dependency injection and [uber/mockolo](https://github.com/uber/mockolo) for efficient Swift mock generation.
 The correct versions of these tools are bundled with the repo.
-Rather than interfacing with these tools directly, ScoreFive provides a built-in command line utility called `dasut` to that knows the right arguments, paths & settings use. `dasut` is integrated into arc workflows and generated Xcode project/workspace schemes.
+Rather than interfacing with these tools directly, ScoreFive provides a built-in command line utility called Dasut to that knows the right arguments, paths & settings use.
+Dasut is integrated into arc workflows and generated Xcode project/workspace schemes.
 The source code for this tool is included in the repo.

 Build the latest version of the tool and move it to the root directory with the provided script.